commul/CoreNLPPepper/README.md

 ### Out of memory:

-Core NLP consumes a lot of memory, you are likely to run into java.lang.OutOfMemoryError: GC overhead limit exceeded
+If you ask for named entity recognition, you are likely to run into java.lang.OutOfMemoryError: GC overhead limit exceeded, because Core NLP consumes a lot of memory.